| Chris Brouwer |

 Chris Brouwer

 I grew up in the church.
-The pursuit of something true led me into the role of a Baptist minister.
-I took the role of spiritual leader seriously enough to start asking big questions about it.
-From the inside, I began to see the institutional patterns underneath the spiritual ones.
-I pulled the thread.
-What followed was harder than I knew how to name at the time.
-Belief systems came apart.
+The pursuit of something true led me into ministry – a role I took seriously enough to start asking questions that pulled the whole thing apart.
+Belief came apart.
 So did a seventeen-year marriage.
 Depression sat on me for a long stretch.
-There was no clean version of any of it.
+What came back was quieter, more grounded, more expansive than what it replaced.

 The thread I pulled was a simple one, in retrospect: what does it actually mean to be a spiritual leader?
 From the inside of the institution, the answer kept coming back smaller than the question deserved.
 The more honestly I asked it, the less the role I was in could hold.